-Bioidentical or body-identical hormones are estradiol and progesterone that are molecularly identical to human hormones.
+Bioidentical or body-identical hormones are estradiol and progesterone, which are molecularly identical to human hormones.
 Most (not all) modern menopause hormone therapy is bioidentical.
 Keep reading for a list of brands.

-The difference between “bioidentical” and “body-identical” is that body-identical is the preferred conventional term and bioidentical is the term traditionally applied to customised hormone formulas dispensed by a compounding pharmacist back when compounding was the only way to obtain such hormones.
+The difference between “bioidentical” and “body-identical” is that body-identical is the preferred conventional term, while bioidentical is the term traditionally applied to customised hormone formulas dispensed by a compounding pharmacist when compounding was the only way to obtain such hormones.

 Today, bioidentical products are available from any doctor and pharmacy and are widely